-Lost (system) The status is automatically assigned to overdue items that have not been returned within an interval defined by the library.
-The system will not calculate additional late fees once this status is given.
 Lost (library) The status is manually assigned to over- due items that have not been returned within an interval defined by the library.
 The system will not calculate additional late fees once this status is given.
 Missing The item has been labeled missing according to library policies.
 May be manually assigned.
 At bindery The item has been sent to the bindery.
 This status can only be assigned manually.
 Charged Currently charged to a patron with a future due date.
 Automatically assigned.
 Renewed Currently charged to a patron for an additional period with a future due date.
 Automatically assigned.
 Overdue Currently charged to a patron with a past due date, but not yet lost or stolen.
 Automatically assigned.
 On Hold An item is on a hold shelf waiting for the patron who placed a recall/hold request for the item.
 Automatically assigned.
 In Transit An item is en route from one location to another.
 May be manually assigned.
 In Transit (Dis- charged) A courtesy discharge has taken place and the item is now on its way home.
 Automatically assigned.
 In Transit (On Hold) An item is en route to a hold shelf at a location selected by the requesting patron.
 Automatically assigned.
 Recall Request One or more patrons have placed a request for an item currently charged to another patron; a recall request can shorten the loan interval in effect.
+Automatically assigned.
+Hold Request One or more patrons have placed a request for an item that may or may not be currently charged to another patron.
+A hold request never affects the loan interval if the item is currently charged.
 Automatically assigned.